blaylockbk/Ute_WRF/README.md

-THIS CODE IS SO OLD...best to scavage for parts.
+THIS CODE IS SO OLD...best to scavange for parts.
 ![](https://github.com/blaylockbk/Ute_WRF/blob/master/rusty.jpg)

 Ute-WRF/